-Today it was Owen whose turn it was to be the little boy that got me up in the wee hours of the morning.
-At 4 a.m. it took me a minute to wake up, and then I realized he was calling for me.
+I was up very early this morning, again.
+Yesterday it was Daniel... today it was Owen (really hoping this doesn't become a regular thing for the two of them...)
+So, at 4 a.m. it took me a minute to wake up, and then I realized Owen was calling for me.
 I walked over.
 The shadows on the bed made me think he'd made a mess in his bed again.
 I felt around, it was all dry, yay, I don't need to wash the sheets today (or yet!) so I picked him up.
 "Wa" he said.
 I got him a drink of water, thinking that after this I could find his binky and put him back to bed.
 But then he said "Foo" (food).
 Since he'd thrown up one of his meals yesterday and quickly passed through the rest of his food (3 bad diarrhea diapers), I knew he was thirsty and hungry.
 So downstairs we went.
 I turned on the small light by the sink, to give the overall impression that it was not morning time or time to wake up - it's still bedtime!
 He sweetly and slowly ate a piece of bread.
 What to do.
 I guess I should unload these dishes.
 So I kept looking over at his sweetness as he munched his bread, and I unloaded cups by color, then ikea bowls by color.
-I get crazy looks sometimes from my family, and I admit it's stupid, but.... if you have to pick the cups out of the dishwasher one at a time anyway, it's just as easy to take out the colors in an organized way as it is to do it willy-nilly (definition: without direction or planning; haphazardly.)
+I get crazy looks sometimes from the kids, except Mel, who is the one who started this OCD-like dishes thing.
+And I admit it's stupid, but.... if you have to pick the cups out of the dishwasher one at a time anyway, it's just as easy to take out the colors in an organized way as it is to do it willy-nilly (definition: without direction or planning; haphazardly.)
 So that is why I put the dishes in the cupboard like this.
-Just trying to create some order around here.
+Just trying to pretend I can create and keep some order around here.

 (Unlike last night when I was almost cursing the kids as I washed cherry juice out of the carpet on the stairs - some kid stepped on a two cherries and then ran up the stairs and left footprints of red on the carpet...)
 Ugh, I hope I can learn to be calm and grateful in those circumstances too.
-I was grateful as I cleaned it that each spot seemed to wash out rather quickly, I love my US Advantage! - it even gets out permanent marker.
-5 years later and I am glad that I can look back at that and laugh) Be happy, be grateful...
+After my murmuring, I was grateful to discover that each spot seemed to wash out rather quickly, guess I didn't need to complain so much.
+I love my US Advantage! - it even gets out permanent marker.
+5 years later and I am glad that I can look back at that and laugh.
+Be happy, be grateful...
 Life goal: be Full of THANKS